 To make traditional Dutch stroopwafels, bakers press two round wafer-thin waffles between a layer of gooey caramel syrup, creating a chewy cookie-like dessert that tastes incredible alongside a fresh cup of coffee.

-While fresh stroopwafels are already warm and gooey, packaged varieties tend to become slightly more brittle (but are still madly tasty).
+While fresh stroopwafels are already warm and gooey, packaged varieties tend to become slightly more brittle (but are still super-tasty).
 To rejuvenate store-bought stroopwafels, people often place them on top of hot cups of coffee or tea, in order to soften the waffle’s outer and inner layers with warm steam.
-Thankfully for anyone who is eager to sample these delicious Dutch treats, stroopwafels are available at bakeries, cafes and stores throughout the country, including the following noteworthy spots in Amsterdam.
+Thankfully for anyone eager to sample these delicious Dutch treats, stroopwafels are available at bakeries, cafés and stores throughout the country, including the following noteworthy spots in Amsterdam.

 This long-running bakery in central Amsterdam makes superb king-sized stroopwafels that barely fit into one hand.
 These mammoth, crispy waffles are stuffed with several different types of filling, ranging from standard caramel to coffee syrup.
 The bakery has been run by the same family for four generations and makes many other incredible desserts aside from its signature waffles.
 For instance, Lanskroon offers around 20 different flavours of homemade ice cream and bakes batch after batch of traditional Western-European pastries every day of the week.
 It is possible for customers to enjoy their chosen desserts inside the bakery’s charming tearoom, which overlooks Amsterdam’s Singel canal.